A note on parametric resonance induced by a singular parameter modulation: System response in simple cases

-Note however that our argument is rather sloppy from the rigorous theoretical point of view.
-We are multiplying two generalised functions/distributions, namely the sought function $\dimless{\theta}$ and the Dirac distribution $\diracdelta_{\dimless{t} - \dimless{t}_0}$, which is not possible in the classical theory of distributions, see~\cite{schwartz.l:sur}.
-(This theory of generalised functions allows one to multiply a distribution only by a smooth function.
-In other cases the multiplication operation is not defined.)
-Consequently, we need to employ another viewpoint regarding the generalised functions/distributions, namely we need a structure that allows us to transparently and simultaneously handle discontinuity, differentiation and nonlinearity.
+Note however that our argument is rather sloppy from the rigorous point of view.
+In equation~\eqref{eq:11} we are multiplying two generalised functions/distributions, namely the sought function $\dimless{\theta}$ and the Dirac distribution $\diracdelta_{\dimless{t} - \dimless{t}_0}$, which is not possible in the classical theory of distributions, see~\cite{schwartz.l:sur}.
+This theory of generalised functions allows one to multiply a distribution \emph{only} by a smooth function.
+In other cases the multiplication operation is not defined.

+Consequently, we need to employ another viewpoint regarding the generalised functions/distributions.
+We need a structure that allows us to transparently and simultaneously handle discontinuity, differentiation and nonlinearity.
 This can be done for example in the so-called Colombeau algebra, see especially~\cite{colombeau.j:new,colombeau.j:elementary,colombeau.j:multiplication}, \cite{biagioni.ha:nonlinear}, \cite{rosinger.ee:generalized} or \cite{grosser.m.farkas.e.ea:on}; for applications of Colombeau algebra in physics see, for example, \cite{colombeau.jf.le-roux.ay:multiplications}, \cite{grosser.m.kunzinger.m.ea:geometric}, \cite{steinbauer.r.vickers.ja:use}, \cite{aragona.j.colombeau.jf.ea:nonlinear}, \cite{todorov.td:steady-state}, \cite{rehor.m.pusa.v.ea:on} and \cite{prusa.v.rajagopal.kr:on,prusa.v.rehor.m.ea:colombeau*1} to name a few.
 We shall however not go into the technical details, we will be content with the claim that in the present case all manipulations work as expected, meaning that the product of a continuous function and the Dirac distribution yields the value of the function at the corresponding point, and that all the required manipulations can be---if necessary---formalised.